 Veer away from Sacrower See into Königswald

 The sprawling Königswald is a protected nature reserve (the oldest in Potsdam), and the dense forest is the perfect place to wander aimlessly.
-If you’re feeling brave, take a dip in the lake – the waters are crystal clear and oh-so inviting.
-If you can, find the Heilandskirche, an incredibly beautiful church that juts out into the water.
+South of the forest and Schloss Sacrow, you’ll find the Heilandskirche, an incredibly beautiful church that juts out into the water.